agustinaschossovov/qa-testing-portfolio/documentation/bug-reports/BUG-002-Invalid-Date-Selection.md

-## Bug Report: Invalid Date Selection - Past Departure Date
+## Bug Report: Invalid Date Selection

 **Status: ** 🔴 Open
 **Severity: ** High (Business Logic Violation)
 **Priority: ** High

 ### Description
-When a user selects **"Today"** as the return date in the Space Advisor search feature, the system automatically sets the **Departure Date** to the previous day (Yesterday).
-This allows for an impossible travel scenario where the departure occurs in the past.
+When a user selects **"Today"** as the return date in the Space Advisor search feature, the system automatically sets the **Departure Date** to today and sets the **Returning Date** as tomorrow.

 ###  Steps to Reproduce
 1. Navigate to the Space Advisor search/booking page https://demo.testim.io/.
 2. Go to the **"Returning"** date picker.
-3. Select the current date (Today).
+3. Select the current date.
+4. Click on "Select Destination" button.
-4. Observe the **"Departing"** date field.
+5. Observe the **"Departing"** and **"Returning"** date field.

 ### ❌ Actual Result
-The "Departing" field is automatically populated with a date from the past.
+The "Departing" field is automatically populated with today date and the "Returning" field is automatically populated with tommorrow date.

 ### ✅ Expected Result
-The "Departing" date should never be earlier than the current date.
-If the return is today, the departure should also be today (minimum).
+The "Departing" date and the "Returning" date should never change to another date when the user picks a date and clicks the "Select Destination" button.

-### 📸 Evidence
+### Evidence

 ![Bug-002-evidence](./bug-002-evidence.png)

 ---

-### QA Analysis & Workaround
-* **Impact:** This bug affects the integrity of the booking data and could cause crashes in the backend during payment processing.
-* **Suggested Fix:** Implement a `minDate` constraint on the Departure picker that dynamically updates based on the current system date and the selected Return date.